Estimated reading time: 3 minutes

 Business size is also essential in calculating cyber insurance policy premiums.
 The larger the business, the more lucrative a successful cyberattack is, which means higher premiums.

 How a Cyber Insurance Policy Works

-	Businesses pay cyber insurance premiums according to the schedule that they have agreed with the

-	insurer.
-If a company falls victim to a cyberattack, the business makes a claim, and the insurer

-	provides financial cover for the costs of that attack.
+Businesses pay premiums according to the schedule that they have agreed with the insurer.
+If a company falls victim to a cyberattack, the business makes a claim, and the insurer provides financial cover for the costs of that attack.

-	Many companies that provide cyber insurance will also help businesses to recover quicker from

-	successful cyberattacks.
-The reason insurance companies help businesses recover their systems is

-	that the cost of a claim increases with the amount of IT downtime.
+Many companies that provide cyber insurance will also help businesses to recover quicker from successful cyberattacks.
+The reason insurance companies help businesses recover their systems is that the cost of a claim increases with the amount of IT downtime.

-	Cyber insurance policies work on a discovery basis, which means that businesses can typically make a

-	successful claim if they discover evidence of a successful cyberattack after the start date of the

-	policy.
-Even if the actual attack took place before the policy came into effect, the discovery basis

-	of the policy ensures that the affected business gets compensated for their loss.
-Some policies

-	might include an exclusion period in the small print, so it is essential to read each policy
+Cyber insurance policies work on a discovery basis, which means that businesses can typically make a successful claim if they discover evidence of a successful cyberattack after the start date of the policy.
+Even if the actual attack took place before the policy came into effect, the discovery basis of the policy ensures that the business gets compensated for its loss.
+Some policies might include an exclusion period in the small print, so it is essential to read each policy thoroughly.

-	thoroughly.

-	Everything You Need to Know About Cyber InsuranceCyber insurance is a relatively new type of

-	insurance cover that is quickly becoming essential for businesses of all sizes.
-It is prudent for

-	companies to perform due diligence and match their cybercrime risks with an appropriate insurance
+Everything You Need to Know About Cyber InsuranceCyber insurance is a relatively new type of insurance cover that is quickly becoming essential for businesses of all sizes.
+It is prudent for companies to perform due diligence and match their cybercrime risks with an appropriate insurance policy.

-	policy.